 Still, to reach our goals, we do need a basic knowledge of physics to assess a swing.
 We also need coaches who understand how the body moves efficiently with range of motion across different athletic disciplines.

 Hitters may not be able to feel accurately what their body is doing.
 Ask a hitter, "where did you make contact?", and his recall may not be accurate to a video.
 Ask a hitter, "did your hips rotate too early?", and it would be hard to produce an accurate observation, especially at the amateur level.
 But hitters can discover, can be taught, and can become more self-aware with new technology in baseball.

-There are all sorts of ways to grade or assess movement efficiency during the swing.
+There are all sorts of ways to grade, breakdown, or assess movement efficiency during the swing.
 A simple example is if the hands cast out in a loop, the resulting weak ground ball proves the broken kinetic chain.
 It's also pretty easy to observe the bat path casting out with a naked eye.
 However, other movements happen too fast and are simply too difficult to observe without technology.

 Here's a quick explanation of the K-Vest from Chicago Cubs' Director of Hitting Justin Stone:

 The Kinetic Chain in Hitting is a Sequence of Four Main Body Parts

 In the swing, the proper kinetic sequence is critical for creating as much batspeed as possible.
 The main contributors to swing power, in order, are the following: